reednel/Blog/2022-06-00-The-Psychologu-Of-Love.md

 ## The Triune Brain Model

-The **Triune Brain Model** divides the brain into 3 regions, based on distinctions in physical location and architecture, function, and (sort of) evolutionary age.
+The Triune Brain Model divides the brain into 3 regions, based on distinctions in physical location and architecture, function, and (sort of) evolutionary age.

 The **Reptilian brain** is the oldest part of the brain.
 This is responsible for autonomic and instinctive function, i.e. breathing, heart rate, circadian rhythm, and reflexes.
 If you’re brain dead but not dead dead, this is the region that’s still lit up.

 The **Limbic brain** is the center for all things emotion, and is biologically unique to mammals.
 In the mext section we will focus on this region.

 The **Neocortex** is the newest part of the brain.
-This is where our ability to reason and do higher level thinking come from, what makes humans so distinct from all other animals.
+This is where our ability to reason, plan, speak, and do other higher level thinking comes from.
+This is what makes humans so distinct from all other animals.

 This physical and evolutionary distinction between the limbic and neocortical brain offer a partial explanation as to why emotionality and rationality are so often at odds.
 And contrary to what we (I) might like to think, thoughts have little power in affecting emotion...how often do you successfully talk yourself out of a feeling?